Mateja Kežman: South China

 On 20 January 2011, it was announced that Kežman had signed to play for South China for the rest of the 2010–11 Hong Kong First Division League.
 Kežman made his debut on 29 January 2011 versus NT Realty Wofoo Tai Po which lost 1–0; he was substituted by Leung Chun Pong in the 64th minute.

 On 13 February 2011, in the League Cup semi-final against league leader Kitchee, Kežman scored his first goal for the club in the 32nd minute and his second goal seven minutes before the end.
 South China beat Kitchee by 4–2 and entered the finals.

 On 13 April 2011, in the 2011 AFC Cup group H match against Kingfisher East Bengal, Kežman scored his first AFC Cup goal in the 69th minute with a header, assisted by Au Yeung Yiu Chung.
 His goal helped South China gain victory and moved up to 3rd position in the group, but he also received a yellow card in the match, his second yellow card in the tournament and he missed the away game to East Bengal.

 In May 2011, after his team failed to progress into the 2011 AFC Cup knockout stage, following 2–4 loss to Indonesian outfit Persipura Jayapura, Kežman said to the media that the AFC Cup is a strange competition and kind of stupid.
 He blamed the hot weather and long travel to go to Jayapura as one of the factors why his team could not progress further.

 In the final match of the 2010–11 Hong Kong FA Cup, Kežman managed to take advantage of an opponent's defensive error and scored an outstanding goal in extra time to give his team a 2–1 win over NT Realty Wofoo Tai Po on 29 May 2011.
 The next day, Kežman finished his stint with South China after his four-month contract expired.

 BATE

 On 31 August 2011, Kežman joined Belarusian side BATE Borisov as a free agent until the end of the year.
 He was seen as a reinforcement for upcoming UEFA Champions League group stage games and as a potential replacement for seriously injured striker Vitali Rodionov.
 Ultimately, Kežman played six games in the Belarusian League and 5 games in the Champions League without scoring any goals.
 He parted ways with BATE after the last Champions League game against Barcelona.

 Return to Hong Kong and retirement

 In January 2012, Kežman returned to South China to play at the Asian Challenge Cup.
 He played his last professional match on 26 January 2012, missing the last penalty in the shoot-out series against Guangzhou R&F, in the third-place match.
+The club retired Kežman's number 38 after his last match.